Kobe child murders: Aftermath and controversy

-After the murders, politician Shizuka Kamei called for restricting objectionable content, stating, "Movies lacking any literary or educational merit made for just showing cruel scenes...
-Adults should be blamed for this", and that "[the incident] gives adults the chance to rethink the policy of self-imposed restrictions on these films and whether they should allow them just because they are profitable."
+After the murders, Representative Shizuka Kamei called for restricting objectionable content, blaming the murders on graphic movies and stating that "[the incident] gives adults the chance to rethink the policy of self-imposed restrictions on these films and whether they should allow them just because they are profitable."

-Through 1997 and 1998, a faction of the Japan Revolutionary Communist League led a number of break-ins at facilities holding case files related to the Kobe child murders, illegally distributing the information under the belief that "Boy A" was wrongly accused as part of a government conspiracy, in what is known as the Kakumaru-ha incident related to the Kobe incident.
+Through 1997 and 1998, a faction of the Japan Revolutionary Communist League led a number of break-ins at facilities holding case files related to the murders, illegally distributing the information under the belief that "Boy A" was wrongfully accused as part of a government conspiracy, in what is known as the Kakumaru-ha incident related to the Kobe incident.

-Azuma's parents divorced because of his actions.
-His father left Kobe and changed his name, publishing a book entitled "Boy A: Birthing this Child" (「少年A」この子を生んで……), with all sells profits going to the Yamashita family.
-Although Azuma's father was apologetic for his son's actions, he was criticised for not knowing the names of the girls non-fatally assaulted by Azuma.
+Azuma's parents divorced following his arrest.
+His father left Kobe and changed his name, publishing a book entitled "Boy A: Birthing this Child" (「少年A」この子を生んで……), with all proceeds going to Yamashita's family.
+Although Azuma's father was apologetic for his son's actions, he was criticised for not knowing the names of Azuma's victims in the non-fatal assaults.
+Azuma's mother visited him in juvenile detention in 2002 and asked him if he had really committed the murders, which he confirmed.

 In 2000, Japan's bicameral legislature lowered the age for criminal responsibility from 16 to 14.
-However, in the wake of the 1 June 2004 murder of Satomi Mitarai by 11-year-old "Girl A" in Sasebo, there has been some discussion for the need for further revision.
+However, in the wake of the murder of Satomi Mitarai in Sasebo in 2004, there has been some discussion for the need for further revision.

-On 11 March 2004, in an unprecedented act, the Japanese Ministry of Justice announced that Azuma, 21 at the time, was being released on a provisional basis, with a full release to follow on 1 January 2005.
+On 11 March 2004, in an unprecedented act, the Ministry of Justice announced that Azuma, then aged 21, was being released on a provisional basis, with a full release to follow on 1 January 2005.
 He was set to live by himself on the property of his probation officer in Saitama Prefecture.
-Critics have charged that since the government had taken the unusual step of notifying the public, that Azuma was likely not fit for release and should be transferred to prison.
-In the wake of the Sasebo slashing, three months later, this criticism was exacerbated.
+Critics charged that since the government had taken the unusual step of notifying the public, Azuma was likely not fit for release and should be transferred to prison.
+In the wake of the Sasebo incident three months later, this criticism was exacerbated.

-Due to the seriousness of the crimes and the fact that they had been committed by a minor, his name and new residence to this day remain a highly guarded secret, hence why Azuma was typically referred to by the official alias "Boy A" or the self-given moniker "Seito Sakakibara".
-Nonetheless, his real name has been circulated on the internet since 29 June 1997, according to journalist Fumihiko Takayama.
+Due to the seriousness of the murders and the fact that they had been committed by a minor, Azuma's name and new residence to this day remain a highly guarded secret, hence why he was typically referred to by the official alias "Boy A" or the self-given moniker "Seito Sakakibara."
+Nonetheless, Azuma's real name has been circulated on the internet since 29 June 1997, according to journalist Fumihiko Takayama.

-A number of people, including Shōjirō Gotō (a lawyer who dealt with many false accusation cases), Hidehiko Kumagai, and Nobuyoshi Iwata (former principal of the junior high school that Boy A attended), insist that Boy A was wrongfully accused and point out contradictions in the statements of the investigating authorities.
-Some examples: